-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” usually makes you think of the air outdoors.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” usually makes you think of the air outdoors.
 Actually, indoor air quality can be just as harmful as outdoor air.
 It makes sense.
 People are spending an increased amount of time indoors and our houses are becoming more energy-efficient, which means they’re air tight and capturing contaminants inside.
 You ought to know what’s negatively affecting your indoor air quality so you can make it better.
 Here are three common problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be tricky.
 Too much humidity can foster the growth of mold, mildew and bacteria.
 Small amounts of humidity can harm your mucous membranes and increase the probability of contracting a cold or flu and increase other respiratory problems.
 Plus, the furniture and woodwork can be impaired by both low and high humidity levels.
 Fortunately, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most frequent indoor allergen is dust mites.
 As a matter of fact, their droppings are one of the most common causes of asthma and allergy symptoms.
 Because dust mites are attracted to pillows and bedding, your bedroom is a retreat for allergens.
 Another big factor is pet dander.
 So, if your pets are in your bedroom, even more allergens are accruing.
 You can reduce the number of allergens in your bedroom by washing your bedding regularly and using a vacuum with a HEPA filter.
 You can take eliminating allergens to a new level with a whole-home air filtration system.
 A professional from McCune Heating & Cooling can show you all your options and help you find the perfect system for your needs.
 3. Household Chemicals and Odors While you might think it’s logical to cover up bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—as a result of the chemicals used.
 This can also hold true for other household cleaners.
 Plus, these dangers can be even more threatening to children and elderly people with respiratory issues.
 These health risks are even more reason to consider a Lennox® whole-home filtration system.
 The air in your house should help your health, not harm it.
 We want to use our expertise to ensure you have the best indoor air quality available.
 To schedule an in-home air assessment or ask us any questions about indoor air quality, call us at 316-733-9123.
-If it’s simpler for you, you can also schedule your appointment with us online.